Radiation Safety Dosimetry Program

 Dosimetry Badge Instructions

 - Attend radiation safety training prior to requesting a badge.
-Please view our training schedule.
+Please.

-- Complete the RASCAL post-test online.
-Initial training must be completed before you receive your badge and refresher training must be completed annually afterwards.
+- Initial training must be completed before you receive your badge and refresher training must be completed annually afterwards.
+For initial training:

 - Pick-up new dosimetry badges ONLY after attending the radiation safety training and completing the RASCAL post-test online.

 - Return all dosimetry badges on a timely basis.
-In order to properly monitor occupational exposure as well as prevent late charges, badges must be returned within 22 calendar days after the end of the wear period.
+In order to properly monitor occupational exposure as well as prevent late charges, badges must be returned within 14 business days after the end of the wear period.
 Note: Wear end dates are printed on all badges below your name.

 - Report all lost badges to the Radiation Safety Office by providing the Employee Changes & Cancellations form.